jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 In this post, I present a guide on how to use the Arrange Act Assert pattern in Python unit tests.
-It focuses on a recognisable and reusable Python test template which I've developed over the last couple of years, both on my own projects and within teams.
+It focuses on a recognisable and reusable test template which I've developed over the last couple of years, both on my own projects and within teams.

 What is Arrange Act Assert?
 ---------------------------

-The "Arrange-Act-Assert" pattern of testing was observed and named by Bill Wake in 2001.
-I first came across it in Kent Beck's book "Test Driven Development:
+The "Arrange-Act-Assert" (also AAA and 3A) pattern of testing was observed and named by Bill Wake in 2001.
+I first came across it in Kent Beck's book "Test Driven Development: By Example".
-By Example".

-The pattern helps by focusing each test on a single Action and clearly organising the arrangement of the System Under Test (SUT) and the assertions that are made on it after the Action.
+The pattern helps by focusing each test on a single action.
+It clearly separates the arrangement of the System Under Test (SUT) and the assertions that are made on it after the action.

-In this way, the pattern helps by unifying the structure of tests in a suite and improving the understanding of those working on the tests.
+On multiple projects I've worked on I've experienced organised and "clean" code in the main codebase, but complete disorganisation and inconsistency in the test suite.
+However when applying AAA I've found it helps by unifying and clarifying the structure of tests which helps make the test suite much more understandable and manageable.

 The shape of a test
 -------------------

-Here is a test that I was working on recently.
-I've extracted it from Vim and blocked out the code with the colour that Vim assigns for Python code.
+Here is a test that I was working on recently - I've extracted it from Vim and blocked out the code with the colour that Vim assigns.
-Hopefully, in this rough image you will see three sections to the test separated by a clear white line:

 .. image:: |filename|/images/test_shape.png
     :alt: The shape of a test in Python built with Arrange Act Assert.

+Hopefully in this rough image you will see three sections to the test separated by an empty line:

 * First there is the test definition, docstring and Arrangement.

-* White line.
+* Empty line.

 * In the middle, there is a single line of code - this is the most important
   part: The Act.

-* White line.
+* Empty line.

 * Finally there are the Assertions.
 You can see that the Assert block code lines all start with the orange / brown colour - that is because the Python